 Particle, Inc. was incorporated April 30, 2020, and to date has engaged in activities consisting primarily of research and development on threaded light bulbs that have a warm white light that can inactivate germs, including bacteria and viruses.
 On June 1, 2020, we approved and ratified entry into an intercompany Patent License Agreement dated May 21, 2020, with Particle.
 Pursuant to the Agreement, Particle received an exclusive non-transferrable license to use certain patents and trademarks of the Company, in exchange the Company shall receive: (i) a one-time fee of \$250,000 upon a successful financing of Particle, and (ii) a quarterly royalty payment equal to the greater of 5% of the Gross Sales, net of returns, from Particle or \$5,000.
-As of December 31, 2021, the operations of Particle have generated no sales and operations are just commencing.
+As of March 31, 2022, the operations of Particle have generated no sales.
 The first product, the Particle bulb can be used in households, businesses and other facilities to inactivate bacteria and viruses.
 Through internal preliminary testing, Particle personnel has confirmed the bulb's efficacy in inactivating common germs such as E. coli and Staphylococcus.
 A world renowned, CDC-regulated biosafety level-4 laboratory has tested the Particle bulb's ability to inactivate SARS-CoV-2, the virus that causes COVID-19.
 The results of these tests were successful, confirming the bulb's ability to deactivate Alpha and Delta variants of the virus.

 To date, we have generated no revenue from Particle.
-We may not generate revenues in the near future while products are being developed.
-We believe that Particle's commercialization success is dependent upon its ability to develop successful products to take to market.
-In addition, once developed, demand for its products may not materialize, or increase as quickly as planned, and we may therefore be unable to increase our revenue levels as expected.
+We may not generate revenues in the near future while we look for a partner to take Particle into the marketplace.
+We believe that Particle's commercialization success is dependent upon its ability to gain marketplace acceptance.
+Demand for its products may not materialize, or increase as quickly as planned, and we may therefore be unable to increase our revenue levels as expected.
 Even if we succeed in introducing our technology and related products to our target markets, we may not be able to generate sufficient revenue to achieve or sustain profitability of the Particle subsidiary.
 The Company is also exploring strategic partnerships and distribution agreements for Particle.
 These efforts may not be successful which would adversely impact the sustainability of Particle.